๐ŸPrinciples of Physics I

 Energy Conservation: The Universal Bookkeeper

-Energy conservation is perhaps the most versatile tool in mechanics.
+Energy conservation is the most versatile tool in mechanics.
 The total mechanical energy E=K+UE = K + U remains constant when only conservative forces do work.
-The moment nonconservative forces enter the picture, you'll need to account for energy dissipation.
+The moment nonconservative forces enter the picture, you need to account for energy dissipation.

 Conservation of Mechanical Energy

-• Work-energy theorem ฮ”K=Wnet\Delta K = W_{net} connects force analysis to energy analysis; the net work done equals the change in kinetic energy
+• The work-energy theorem ฮ”K=Wnet\Delta K = W_{net} bridges force analysis and energy analysis: the net work done on an object equals its change in kinetic energy

 Energy in Collisions

-• Inelastic collisions dissipate kinetic energy to thermal energy and sound, but total energy is still conserved when you account for all forms
+• Inelastic collisions dissipate kinetic energy into thermal energy, sound, and deformation.
+Total energy is still conserved when you account for all forms, but mechanical energy is not.

 Energy in Oscillating Systems

-• Maximum speed occurs at equilibrium where all energy is kinetic; maximum displacement occurs where all energy is potential
+• Maximum speed occurs at equilibrium (where all energy is kinetic); maximum displacement occurs at the turning points (where all energy is potential and v=0v = 0)

 Momentum Conservation: Collision Analysis Powerhouse

 Linear momentum pโƒ—=mvโƒ—\vec{p} = m\vec{v} is conserved whenever the net external impulse on a system is zero.
-During collisions, external forces are typically negligible compared to the large internal forces acting over short time intervals.
+During collisions, external forces like gravity and friction are typically negligible compared to the large internal forces acting over very short time intervals.

 Linear Momentum Fundamentals